Laurie0131/UEFI_Driver_HII_Win_Lab_Guide/uefi_driver_wizard__adding_hii/3_updating_your_driver_to_initialize_data_from_the.md

 ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 -->
-## 3\.
+## Lab 3\.
 Updating your driver to initialize data from the VFR data to the HII Database {#3-updating-your-driver-to-initialize-data-from-the-vfr-data-to-the-hii-database}

 In this lab, you’ll learn how to update your driver to initialize the data according to the defaults set in the .VFR file.
 Thus when the user enters your driver’s menu for the first time, the values will display the defaults according to the .VFR file settings.
 You will also learn the rich set of HII function calls that are part of the `MdeModulePkg` in the `HiiLib` by reviewing the “MdeModulePkg Document.chm”.